OpenLiberty/ci.maven/docs/spring-boot-support.md

 | appsDirectory | The server's `apps` or `dropins` directory where the application files should be copied.
 The default value is set to `apps` if the application is defined in the server configuration, otherwise it is set to `dropins`.  | No |
 | installAppPackages | The Maven packages to copy to Liberty runtime's application directory. `spring-boot-project` should be configured to this parameter. | Yes |

-The `server.xml` provided by the `configFile` parameter should enable the one of the following Spring Boot features.
+The `server.xml` provided by the `serverXml` parameter should enable the one of the following Spring Boot features.

 | Feature | Description |
 | ------- | ----------- |